A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 Last updated:

 It’s hard not to fall in love with Sedona, Arizona.
 The magic of the red rocks that tower above the town, the gorgeous hikes, the food and culture.
-A weekend in Sedona is a great mix of escaping to nature and experiencing life in this fun small city.
+And a weekend in Sedona is a great amount of time to experience everything in this fun small city.

 If you’re planning to visit Sedona for a weekend – and you should be planning to! – here are the top things to do in this magical town.
 It is undoubtedly one of the most beautiful places to visit in the United States.